The 10 quiz questions

 - Switzerland

-Explanation: Switzerland developed modern milk chocolate thanks to Daniel Peter and Henri Nestlé in the 19th century.
+Explanation: Switzerland developed modern milk chocolate thanks to Daniel Peter (1875) and his partnership with Henri Nestlé.
+The solid chocolate bar itself had been invented slightly earlier in England by J.S.
+Fry & Sons (1847).

 Question 10 : Which cheese is traditionally nicknamed "the king of cheeses"?